Guided by the Beauty of Our Taxes

 Example: https://daviddfriedman.blogspot.com/2023/01/a-problem-with-georgism.html

 I’m very grateful to Sidd and Maitreyi for proofreading and for their patient feedback.
-Bless you, may you live in an LVT regime.
+May you live in an LVT regime.

 Love this article!
 Thanks for writing it.
 I'm going to share it with my friends the next time I feel like ranting about LVT and save myself some time.